Gingerbread Sandwich Cookies

 5. Arrange the cookies in pairs on a large work surface.
 Spoon or pipe 1 rounded tablespoon of the lemon filling onto the flat side of half of the cookies.
 Sandwich with the remaining cookies, pressing them together so the filling spreads to the edge.

-The sandwich cookies can be stored in an airtight container between sheets of wax paper for up to 1 week.
+Make Ahead: The sandwich cookies can be stored in an airtight container between sheets of wax paper for up to 1 week.

 Note: The cookies are very sweet and next time, I will make them about a quarter of the size – perfect bite-sized pieces and not overwhelming.